nasa/stol-mode/README.md

 ## Usage ##
 See the [Lisp Libraries page in the GNU Emacs manual](https://www.gnu.org/software/emacs/manual/html_node/emacs/Lisp-Libraries.html) for information on how to get Emacs to load this library.
-Once loaded, the '''M-x stol-mode''' command activates stol-mode.
+Once loaded, the `M-x stol-mode` command activates stol-mode.

 ## Notices